Aureliano90/Futures-Spot-Arbitrage-OKEx-V5/README.md

 * Typical arbitrage of perpetual futures and spot is passively receiving funding fees while keeping the position open.
   However it is profitable to proactively close a portion of the position when the futures premium surges and reopen it later when the premium subdues.
-* The program does not interact when opening, closing or monitoring positions.
-* If the program is killed when opening or closing positions, the operation will not resume.
-Could make it continue operation.

 ## Optimizations